Compliance FAQs

 How do I submit a layered policy?

-When submitting a layered policy, agents and IPC filers need to enter each layer under the insurer that wrote its particular layer of business.
-If the policy number is the same for each insurer, agents will use the same policy number for the entire risk but will need to break out the appropriate amount of premium allocated to each particular insurer.
+When submitting a layered policy, agents and IPC filers must enter each layer under the insurer that wrote the particular layer of business.
+If the policy number is the same for each insurer, agents will use the same policy number for the entire risk.
+However, the appropriate amount of premium allocated to each separate insurer must be broken out.

-If insurers have submitted different policy numbers for each layer of the policy, agents and IPC filers must submit each policy separately under the appropriate policy number.
-Remember to pay close attention to the policy number and file it exactly as it appears on the declarations page.
+If insurers have submitted different policy numbers for each layer of the policy, agents, and IPC filers must submit each policy separately under the appropriate policy number.
+Remember to pay close attention to the policy number and premium allocation outlined in the policy documents.

 Should I notify FSLSO if I leave my agency?

-If you are leaving an agency with active surplus lines files, you must transfer the files to a new broker of record.
-You will remain responsible for those files until a new agent assumes them.
+If you are leaving an agency with active surplus lines policies, you must transfer the policies to a new broker of record.
 A Transfer of Business Form is available here.
-You must also update your agency information in SLIP
+You must also update your agency information in SLIP+

 Why would policy information not match and reconcile automatically?